create a tokenizer

 The Correct Way to Average Embeddings Using a Mask

 A common task in deep learning is to average embeddings in a sequence.
-For example, the embedding of a sequence (e.g., a sentence) is calculated as the average of the token embeddings in it.
-What makes this problem tricky is that deep neural networks are usually trained in batches, and the sequence lengths in the same batch are different.
+For example, the embedding of a sequence (e.g., a sentence) is calculated as the average of the token embeddings it contains.
+The tricky part is that deep neural networks are usually trained in batches, and sequence lengths in the same batch can differ.
 For example, consider the following batch of two sentences:

 # create a tokenizer